This New York-style cheesecake is a classic: a graham cracker crust and a filling made from cream cheese, sugar, eggs, and lemon. Dense and rich.

 New York-style cheesecake was made popular in the 1920s in Jewish delis around Manhattan.
 But honestly, what we think of when we taste it is that episode of “Friends” in which Chandler and Rachel steal their neighbor’s mail-order cheesecake twice.
 Remember that?
-And how the cheesecake fell on the floor in the hallway of their apartment building and they grabbed forks and fell to their knees and started scooping it up.
-It was that good.
-Suffice it to say, our search for the perfect New York-style cheesecake recipe ends here.
-[Insert moan of bliss.]
-Originally published March 31, 2011.–Renee Schettler Rossi
+And how the cheesecake fell on the floor in the hallway of their apartment building and they grabbed forks and fell to their knees and started scooping it up while moaning.
+Suffice it to say, their search for the perfect New York-style cheesecake recipe ended.
+Just as ours does with this recipe.
+It’s that good.–Renee Schettler Rossi

 - 3 tablespoons granulated sugar

 - Five (8-ounce) packages cream cheese at room temperature

 - 4 large eggs